transfar-hackers/notes/how-to-handle-a-front-end-project.md

 ## last words
-**It's better to have a STRIC restriction before-hand --> this saves a lot headaches**
+**It's better to have a STRIC restriction before-hand --> this saves a lot headaches** *A strict restriction requires that the senior developer / team lead having much more experience*

 # during development
 10. senior developer / team lead should focus on: